Skip to main content Skip to search Skip to main navigation

 • The sailor's mental state

 You might have noticed that even the original IODA course has evolved, primarily to accommodate large fleets.
 Previously, the finish line was aligned with the reach mark.
 Today, at international regattas, the finish is aligned with the start line.
 This means the downwind leg is now nearly twice as long, while the final upwind leg is typically shorter.
-Consequently, anyone wanting to gain positions or create a safety buffer with their competitors needs to focus intensely on refining their downwind sailing technique.
+Consequently, anyone wanting to gain positions or build a safety margin over their competitors needs to focus intensely on refining their downwind sailing technique.
 (And just to complicate things, I’d suggest mastering at least three different downwind styles.)

-Each leg and its specific tasks, such as understanding rules, meteorology, boat-handling tricks, etc., make up the training goals that coaches set, creating a wealth of tasks to work on.
+Each leg and its specific tasks - such as understanding rules, meteorology, boat-handling tricks - from the training goals that coaches set, creating a wide range of areas to work on.
 Don’t worry; mastering these takes years.
-That’s why it’s important to make the most of every single training day. ;)
+That’s why it’s important to make the most of every single training day. :)

 Summary: